hatchjaw/faust-ddsp/README.md

 ![](./images/diff-threelayerfc.png)

 The other input signals to the FCL are the gradients of the weights and biases to each neuron. $FC_{1}$ contains 2 neurons.
-From each neuron, we expect the following -- since this is NOT the final layer, we do not need to calculate the loss yet.
-As a result, here is what we expect from each neuron:
+From each neuron, we expect the following -- since this is NOT the final layer, we do not calculate the loss yet.
+As a result, here is what we expect from each neuron, assuming it has one input $x1$ and the weights are $w1$ and bias is $b$:

 $$
 { y, \frac{\partial y}{\partial w1}, \frac{\partial y}{\partial b}, \frac{\partial y}{\partial x1} }